 KT208 Mirage 2000TI of the Indian Air Force from 40 Wing at Gwalior/Maharajpur Airbase.

-You cannot beat a Mirage 2000TI taking off, especially when they are Indian Air Force machines.
+You cannot beat the sight of a Mirage 2000TI taking off, especially when it's an Indian Air Force machine.

 HN422/22 F/A-18C of the Finnish Air Force, one of the six participating from HävLLv 31 at Kuopio-Rissala Airbase.